josemotta/IoT.Starter.Pi.Thing/README.md

 The RPI is supposed to be installed with following:

 - The Linux Raspbian GNU/Linux 9.1 (stretch) [Lite version](https://www.raspberrypi.org/downloads/raspbian/) is used to initialize the `Thing`.
-Generate the Micro SD Card and boot the RPI.
+Generate the Micro SD Card at your micro with [Etcher](https://www.raspberrypi.org/magpi/pi-sd-etcher/), for example, and boot the RPI.
-- Then it is wise to update/upgrade everything, I suggest a tutorial published by *Tlindener* in 2015.
-It is a great guide to follow, please get it [here](http://thinghub.net/blog/2015/08/31/setup-raspberrypi-with-minified-raspbian-minibian/).
-Curiously, I found it when I was searching for ThingHub in the web.
+- Then it is wise to update/upgrade everything, I suggest a tutorial published by Tlindener in 2015, please get it [here](http://thinghub.net/blog/2015/08/31/setup-raspberrypi-with-minified-raspbian-minibian/).
+Skip the beginning and start at step 3.
+Just in case, if you need the configuration program raspi-config, it is already available at Lite version.

 ### Test